Murray Darling Basin Plan Response

 Project funding partners: GBCMA, DELWP, DEDJTR, Dairy Australia, GMW, GMW Connections, NCCMA

-- Dairy remains a dominant land use in the GMID
+- Dairy remains an extensive land use in the GMID, but is less intensively irrigated.

 3. ‘Basin Plan: GMID socio-economic impact assessment’- RMCG September 2016